bitburner-official/bitburner-src/markdown/bitburner.darknet.killall.md

 ## Darknet.killall() method

 Terminate all scripts on a server.
+The target server has to be connected to the current server and have been authenticated.

 **Signature:**